On the Estimation of Derivatives Using Plug-in Kernel Ridge Regression Estimators: Introduction

 \subsection{Related work}

 One popular method to estimate function derivatives is to differentiate estimates of the regression functions.
 For example, smoothing spline produces derivative estimation by differentiating the spline basis. \cite{stone1985additive,zhou2000derivative} studied theoretical properties of smoothing spline, including the $L_2$ minimax optimal convergence rate.
-Local polynomial regression is another standard method, which relies on locally polynomial fitting obtained by Taylor expansion; \cite{fan1996local,delecroix1996nonparametric} provided asymptotic normality and strong uniform consistency for local polynomial regression, respectively.
-However, the smoothing parameter in these methods typically depends on the order of derivative and is usually difficult to choose in practice \citep{wahba1990optimal,wang2015derivative}.
-Implementation of these methods is also specific to one particular derivative order.
+Local polynomial regression is another standard method, which relies on local polynomial fitting obtained by Taylor expansion; \cite{fan1996local,delecroix1996nonparametric} provided asymptotic normality and strong uniform consistency for local polynomial regression, respectively.
+However, the smoothing parameter in these methods typically depends on the order of the derivative and is usually difficult to choose in practice \citep{wahba1990optimal,wang2015derivative}.
+The implementation of these methods is also specific to one particular derivative order. {\cite{yatracos1989estimation} related error bounds for general plug-in derivative estimators to those for the original estimators, concluding that derivative estimation is more challenging than the estimation of the original function.
+This line of research was recently expanded by \cite{yatracos2019plug}, focusing on mixing density estimation instead of nonparametric regression.